 Browse courses to find something that interests you.

-You will learn the theory and practice in building assessment through workshop sessions and case studies.
+Recent changes to building regulations have touched a new and bigger pool of building professionals.
+This is primarily caused by the shift to integrated assessment of development proposals.
+You will learn theory and practice in building assessment through workshop sessions and case studies.

 UTS is undertaking a number of social distancing initiatives, as informed by NSW Health advice, to help reduce social interactions in support of the government’s efforts to slow the spread of COVID-19.
 As part of this response, some of our short courses may be postponed to a later date.

 Please note however, bookings are open for all courses offered by the Institute for Public Policy and Governance (IPPG).
 If a course needs to be postponed, participants will have the chance to transfer to a later date, a new course or request a full refund.
 IPPG will also be offering a range of online or blended learning options facilitated via zoom video conferencing.
 If you have any questions in the interim, please do not hesitate to contact our team at email@example.com.

 This building regulation course is designed for professionals involved in the processes of interpreting and applying building regulation, including:

 Stephen Krimmer is an accredited certifier and supervisor with over twenty years' local government experience, with a specific focus on swimming pool assessment, inspections and education.
 Stephen delivers engaging swimming pool training courses to assist both local government organisations and accredited certifiers.

 Craig Squires is an environmental health and building surveyor with almost twenty years' of experience in local government.
 He has taught at the University of Western Sydney and at TAFE and works at Penrith City Council.